-As part of the requirement for State approval under the Environment Protection and Biodiversity Conservation Act 1999, an assessment and regular monitoring of the endangered Gouldian finch (Erythrura gouldiae) is required during the operation of the Ord River Irrigation Area Weaber Plain Development Project in Kimberley, Western Australia.
-This report details the findings from 1) surveys of non-breeding Gouldian finches and vegetation assessment of their associated feeding habitats during the non-breeding season (September 2014 - December 2014), and 2) wet season vegetation surveys of Gouldian finch feeding grasses (November 2014 - March 2015).
+As part of the requirement for State approval under the Environment Protection and Biodiversity Conservation Act 1999, an assessment and regular monitoring of the endangered Gouldian finch (Erythrura gouldiae) is required during the operation of the Ord River Irrigation Area Weaber Plain Development Project in the Kimberley, Western Australia.
+This report details the findings from the habitat and vegetation surveys of non-breeding Gouldian finches (October 2016 - April 2017).

-In accordance with the EPBC Act (6AIV) and GFMP (3-4, 3-5, 3-6, 3-9) conditions, this work specifically provides:
+In accordance with the EPBC Act (6AIV) and GFMP (3-5, 3-6, 3-9) conditions, this work specifically provides:

-- 1) Gouldian finch counts of the non-breeding population. - 2) An assessment of vegetation condition in areas identified as key Gouldian Finch habitat within the Buffer Area and immediate surrounding reserves.
+- 1) An assessment of vegetation condition in areas identified as key Gouldian Finch habitat within the Buffer Area and immediate surrounding reserves.
 This includes monitoring the temporal and spatial availability of grasses, as well as the impacts of fire and grazing on Gouldian finch feeding grasses. - 2) Annual monitoring of the phenology and productivity of wet season feeding habitat, and assessment of their use by Gouldian Finches.